Worlds of Comics

-Platinum Studios Comics is a comic book based entertainment company controlling one of the world’s largest independent libraries of comic book characters, which it develops for film, entertainment, games, merchandise and other media.
+Platinum Studios Comics is a comic book-based entertainment company, controlling a large independent library of comic book characters, which it develops for film, entertainment, games, merchandise, and other media.
 Scott Mitchell Rosenberg is the Chairman and CEO of Platinum Studios.
 He is a fourteen-time New York Times Best Seller with productions that include the number one box office film, “Cowboys & Aliens”, starring Star Wars’ Harrison Ford (“Star Wars”, “Indiana Jones”) and “James Bond” lead, Daniel Craig.
-Platinum Studios’ library includes characters that have appeared worldwide in both millions of comic books and broadcast television, film, games, the internet and more.
+Platinum Studios’ library includes characters that have appeared worldwide in both millions of comic books and broadcast television, film, games, the internet, and more.

 Platinum Studios Comic Book Entertainment Company